rasi5050/Bioreactor_Dashboard/README.md

 The dashboard plots each of the metrics(Temperature, pH, Distilled Oxygen, and Pressure) over time.

-The features include select time window along both axeses or in box, double click to reset, auto-refresh the page, download plot as png, pan, zoom
+The features include select time window along both axes or in box, double click to reset, auto-refresh the page, download plot as png, pan, zoom

 ## How to run?